seiginonakama/BlockCanaryEx/README_EN.md

 What's the difference between BlockCanaryEx and BlockCanary
 -------------
-- BlockCanaryEx base on BlockCanary, inherit it's ui and most of features;
+- BlockCanaryEx java runtime code are modified form BlockCanary, ui and features are mostly same;
 - BlockCanaryEx add MethodSampler, knows every method's execute info (like cost-time, called-times...) when blocked;
 - BlockCanaryEx focus on the method which cost most of time when your app blocked, and display it directly to developer.